Spxg/sqlite-wasm-rs/README.md

 This library is not thread-safe:

 * `JsValue` is not cross-threaded, see <https://github.com/rustwasm/wasm-bindgen/pull/955> for details.
-* sqlite is compiled with `-DSQLITE_THREADSAFE=0`
+* sqlite is compiled with `-DSQLITE_THREADSAFE=0`.

 ## Precompiled libsqlite3.a

 Since `wasm32-unknown-unknown` does not have sysroot, emscripten is used here for compilation, otherwise we need to copy a bunch of c headers required for sqlite3 compilation.
-If sqlite3 is compiled at compile time, the emscripten toolchain is required, and we cannot assume that all users have it installed.
+If bundled feature is enabled, the emscripten toolchain is required, and we cannot assume that all users have it installed.
 (Believe me, because rust mainly supports the `wasm32-unknown-unknown` target, most people do not have the emscripten toolchain).
 Considering that wasm is cross-platform, vendor compilation products are acceptable.

 About security: